Why You’re Not Losing Weight on the CICO Diet

 When your focus is only on calories, you aren’t thinking about the health benefits of important nutrients like fiber, protein, fat and carbohydrates.
 Getting the right ratio helps your body function at its best.

 In the end, looking at calorie numbers isn’t enough to understand what you need to feel your best.
 It’s a great start.
-But if your body is asking for something more, you gotta pay attention to your personal biology—not just a single number.
+But if your body is asking for something more, pay attention to your personal biology—not just a single number.

 Should I count calories, or do keto?
 Or something else?

-In a world full of diets, it’s hard to pinpoint which you should go for.
-But here’s a secret: Plenty of popular diets work by creating a calorie deficit.
+Plenty of popular diets work by creating a calorie deficit.

-Keep in mind that food isn’t the only thing that impacts your health.
+Food isn’t the only thing that impacts your health.
 Your overall wellness requires plenty of sleep, physical activity and managing stress.
 Find out how to sleep better with science-backed sleep tips.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!